Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Statistical Models and Methodology

 \section{Statistical Models and Methodology}

-Here we discuss the statistical models pursued in this paper.
+We now discuss the statistical models we pursue in this work.
 Section~\ref{sec:additive-nln-pwise-int} gives an overview of AMs with nonlinear main effects and pairwise interactions, along with optimization formulations associated with the estimation procedures.
-Section~\ref{sec: Parsimonious interactions} presents our new models to incorporate sparsity in the main and interaction effects.
-Section~\ref{sec:nonparm-int-SH} discusses obtaining sparse interactions under strong hierarchy.
+Section~\ref{sec: Parsimonious interactions} presents our proposed models to incorporate sparsity in the main and interaction effects.